 1. Intake and Application

 The first step of the process is connecting with our Intake team to learn about the Family CNA program and completing the online application.
+Once your application is processed, you will begin your schooling and onboarding process with PASCO’s HR team!

 - The application can be completed in approximately 10–15 minutes.

-3. School Enrollment
+3. Register for CNA School

 Enrollment in one of PASCO’s partner CNA Schools.